initiativets/handbook/.github/ISSUE_TEMPLATE/enhancement-issue-template.md

 What is the motive for this issue, what's happening?
 Describe the current situation, the effect of the situation on the organization and what’s needed.
 What is the the impact of attending to the need?

 *The handbook navigation doesn't look good my iPhone X5.
-That plain black-n-white stying makes us look lame as a political party.
-We need a manu navigation that feels more… 3D and futuristic.
+That plain black-n-white styling makes us look lame as a political party.
+We need a menu navigation that feels more… 3D and futuristic.
 That way we could attract a lot more young voters.*

 ## Description